Plagiarism and Academic Misconduct

 Suspected Academic Misconduct – Staff actions

-Where a Staff Member identifies an incident of Academic Misconduct they must consider whether the incident actually amounts to measure of Prohibited Conduct as described in the Student Disciplinary Statute.
+Where a Staff Member identifies an incident of Academic Misconduct they must consider whether the incident actually amounts to measure of Prohibited Conduct as described in the MITU Student Misconduct Procedures.
 If the Staff Member believes that the incident does meet the measure, they must submit a report with the allegation of Prohibited Conduct against the Student/s in writing to the relevant Head of School (HoS) or Academic Programme Manager (APM), or other relevant manager.

 In considering whether the incident amounts to Prohibited Conduct the Staff Member should take all relevant circumstance of the alleged incident into account e.g. the nature, intent, impact, context and seriousness of the conduct.
 For the avoidance of doubt, Academic Misconduct does not include honest errors or honest differences in the interpretation of data or conclusions drawn.